Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 Dating Dogs currently brings users together and allows them to get in contact with the pups they love!
 The application lets the users create a profile that allows them to add their dogs’ details, add photos, let other users know when the next walk with their dog is happening through blog posts, and access the contact information of fellow pooches.
 The site offers the additional functionality; reset paasswords,reporting other users, contact us, editing and deleting blogs as well as their profiles,and backend validation.
 Please look at the features section for a more detailed description.
 The application has a lot of room for growth and a list of future features to implement.

 This project is a simple and responsive design to allow users to easily search, navigate to find new dates for their dogs.
 Like a playdate but for dogs.
 It allows users to search through different categories, locations, ages etc and to leave blog posts so other potential dog owners can arrange pooch playdates.
-Owners can search the different dogs but the only once a user is subscribed subscription will they haveallow them to view the dogs full profile, access their contact information, and blog posts.

 ## Ux

+The overall goal of the website is to provide visitors with the ability to view other users pet profiles and gain access to their contact details or to blog posts to view any upcoming puppy playdates.

+Visitors can can view a brief picture of the dogs on the dite but need to subscribe and login to have access to their full profile with contact info and to the blog posts.

 ### Strategy

 The basic strategy behind this application was to create a simple and easy to navigate app where users could search for other dog dates in their area or selected county.
 The objective was to create a community for dog lovers to set their pets up with a social life.
 I have created a playmate finding service dedicated to human’s best friend.